AdobeDocs/commerce-webapi/src/pages/rest/operation-status-endpoints.md

 # Bulk operation status endpoints

-Magento generates a `bulk_uuid` each time it executes an [asynchronous API request](/rest/asynchronous-web-endpoints/).
+Adobe Commerce generates a `bulk_uuid` each time it executes an [asynchronous API request](/rest/asynchronous-web-endpoints/).
 You can track the status of an asynchronous operation with the following endpoints:

 *  `GET /V1/bulk/:bulkUuid/status`
 *  `GET /V1/bulk/:bulkUuid/operation-status/:status`